z-bj/The-Keyboardio-Model100/README.md

 <br>

-# I love “Raise the Curtains” Effect in CSS.
+# I love the “Raise the Curtains” effect in CSS.
 - [Silvestar Bistrović ©](https://github.com/maliMirkec/)

 ## So, I tryed to implement it here:  👇